What is ADHD?

 Suppose you are an individual with ADHD and suffering from addiction.
-In that case, Avatar Alcohol & Drugs Recovery Center offers integrated treatment programs designed to treat your co-occurring disorders and get you on the road to long-term recovery.
-Our integrated treatment plans are tailored to meet the individual needs of each patient.
+In that case, Avatar Residential Detox Center offers integrated treatment programs designed to treat your co-occurring disorders and get you on the road to long-term recovery.
+Our integrated treatment plans at our mental health recovery center in NJ are tailored to meet each patient’s individual needs.

 Regardless of your substance abuse or mental illness, we offer various support groups to help you face your withdrawal symptoms and meet your behavioral health needs.
 A supportive approach to therapy helps build self-confidence and regain self-esteem, a positive place to process your feelings.